Tengku Amir Nasser Ibrahim Shah

-Tengku Amir Nasser Ibrahim Shah (born Tengku Amir Nasser Ibrahim Shah bin Tengku Ibrahim on 25 August 1986) is a member of the Pahang royal family.
-He was officially granted the hereditary royal title Tengku Panglima Raja in 2019 by his adoptive father, Al-Sultan Abdullah of Pahang.
+Tengku Amir Nasser Ibrahim Shah (born Tengku Amir Nasser Ibrahim Shah bin Tengku Ibrahim; 25 August 1986) is a member of the Pahang royal family.
+He was officially granted the non-hereditary royal title Tengku Panglima Raja in 2019 by his adoptive father, Al-Sultan Abdullah of Pahang.
 He is the tenth child of Tengku Ibrahim Sultan Abu Bakar and the grandson of Sultan Abu Bakar of Pahang.
 (Note: In Malay nobility, the prefix Tengku, along with its variations such as Tunku and Tengku, can be translated as "Royal Prince" or "Royal Princess" because Malay, like many Asian languages, uses gender-neutral nouns.
 As a formal title, it is equivalent to "Prince" or "Princess" in English.
 For example, Tengku Amir Nasser may be referred to as Prince Amir Nasser in English-speaking contexts.)

 Following the death of his father when he was one year old, he was adopted by his first cousin, Al-Sultan Abdullah, and his wife, Tunku Azizah Aminah Maimunah Iskandariah, the Tengku Ampuan of Pahang.